Skip to main content

 • Dandruff – A skin condition that inflames the affected area, usually the scalp.
 Skin can become irritated and flaky, with a red appearance.
 Dandruff or seborrhoeic dermatitis is associated with a proliferation of the fungus Malassezia, an organism commonly found on the scalp

-What affects your skin microbiome diversity?
+What affects skin microbiome diversity?

 To effectively nurture diversity and bring about a beneficial balance in your skin’s natural ecosystem, it’s important to know what can affect the microbiome.
 Here are just a few of the factors that can come into play: